Douglas (play): Literary references

 Jane Austen's Mansfield Park (1814) and George Eliot's The Mill on the Floss (1860) both allude to the line "My name is Norval".

 Young George Osborne recites it, eliciting tears from his aunt, in Thackeray's Vanity Fair (1847–48), p.
 504.

 Harry Walmers in Charles Dickens' The Boots at the Holly Tree Inn also refers to it:

 There is also another reference to Norval in Nicholas Nickleby, when Wackford Squeers, while in custody, refers to his son as "a young Norval", supposedly the darling of the town.

 Rev. George B. Cheever, American divine and abolitionist, references it in his 1857 broadside God Against Slavery.
 He recalls the recital by himself, when a boy, of the famous opening of the second act.
-Cheever then compares old Norval, who only sought to increase his flock and selfishly kept Douglas at home to do it, with those modern merchants who try to keep down anti-slavery agitation because it is bad for business (Cheever was well known in his time, and was listed by Edgar Allan Poe as one of the "Literati of New York City" in his famous 1846 series of articles of that name).
+Cheever then compares old Norval, who only sought to increase his flock and selfishly kept Douglas at home to do it, with those modern merchants who try to keep down anti-slavery agitation because it is bad for business (Cheever was well known in his time, and was listed by Edgar Allan Poe as one of the "Literati of New York City" in his famous 1846 series of articles of that name.)

+Andrew Carnegie's autobiography describes reciting the part of Glenalvon as a youth.
+Part of the attraction was the opportunity to say "hell" without it being a swear word.

 Hugh MacDiarmid, the twentieth century pioneer of the Scottish Renaissance, included the following lines in A Drunk Man Looks at the Thistle (1922):

 Also referenced in George B. Shaw's play You Never Can Tell by the twins, Philip and Dolly.

+Adaptations

+In 1790, Lady Crespigny gave Douglas a happy ending in which Lady Randolph and Douglas live when it was played at her private theater.

+Later productions

+The play was produced at the Citizens Theatre, Glasgow under the direction of Robert David MacDonald in March 1989, with Angela Chadfield in the role of Lady Randolph.